Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Empirical Evaluations

 \subsubsection{Purpose}

-For the case when cancellation fee is linearly decreasing with the time of enrollment in a fixed-rate plan, we implement the same online algorithms to cost data as in Section \ref{sec:const}.
-However, the optimal offline solution is derived by applying dynamic programming technique, which is denoted by OFA in the legend.

-In this experiment, we would like to identify the influence of changing settings, and find out whether the high percentage of savings can still be achieved or performances of algorithms will change greatly.
-Moreover, our conjecture in Section \ref{sec:dim} is evaluated by checking behaviours of online algorithms.
+For the case when the cancellation fee is linearly decreasing with the time of enrollment in a fixed-rate plan, we implement the same online algorithms to cost data as in Section \ref{sec:const}.
+The optimal offline solution is derived by applying the dynamic programming technique.
+In this experiment, we would like to identify the performances of our proposed online algorithms and influences of changing problem settings, aiming to find out if low cost ratios can still be maintained.